CSC207-UofT/course-project-group-048/Phase 1+2/design_document.md

 ## Additional Comments

-We enjoyed working on this project very much.
-Although we ran into severe issues during Phase 1, we are proud of what we have accomplished since then.
-We look forward to forking this repository and continuing to develop this application.
+We all enjoyed working on this project.
+Although we ran into severe technical issues during Phase 1, we are proud of what we have accomplished since then.
+We look forward to forking this repository and continuing to develop the application in the future.